openpracticelibrary/openpracticelibrary/src/pages/practice/futurespective.md

   Steps for a successful retrospective:

-  1. Set the scene and create a timeline.
+  1. Setup your board.

-  2. Step forward into the future.
+  2. Step forward.

-  3. Look back at the past negatively
+  3. Look back at the past.

-  4. State interrupt – break the mood!
+  4. Analyze the gap.

   5. Step forward into the future again.

-  6. Look back at the past positively.
+  6. Look back at the past and find your improvements.

   7. Vote
 mediaGallery: []